-I remember a song from my childhood (Teddy Bear’s Picnic by Anne Murray) which went:
+I remember a song from my childhood (Teddy Bear’s Picnic by Anne Murray)

 If you go down in the woods today